Famke Janssen: Career

 In 2007, she starred in Turn the River, for which she was awarded the Special Recognition Best Actress Award at the Hamptons International Film Festival.
 The following year, she starred in Luc Besson's Taken.
-Janssen continued to work in television, appearing in TV pilots for NBC's police drama Winters and Showtime's The Farm, a spinoff of The L Word set in a women's prison.
+Janssen continued to work in television, appearing in TV pilots for NBC's police drama Winters and Showtime's The Farm, a spinoff of The L Word, set in a women's prison.
 Both pilots were rejected by their networks.
 Janssen provided the Dutch language narration for the Studio Tram Tour at all Disney theme parks.

 In 2011, Janssen made her directorial debut with the drama Bringing Up Bobby.
 She wrote the screenplay to the film, which stars Milla Jovovich, Bill Pullman, and Marcia Cross.
 She reprised her role as Lenore Mills in Taken 2 (2012) and Taken 3 (2014).
 She starred as the main villain Muriel in Hansel & Gretel: Witch Hunters (2013).

-Janssen has starred in the Netflix original horror thriller television series Hemlock Grove since 2013, wherein she plays the role of family matriarch Olivia Godfrey.
-Janssen had a recurring role in the ABC crime thriller television series How To Get Away With Murder, appearing in 10 episodes throughout the series, beginning her role in season two of the show and concluding it in the series finale.
+Janssen starred in the Netflix original horror thriller television series Hemlock Grove, wherein she plays the role of family matriarch Olivia Godfrey.
+Janssen had a recurring role in the ABC crime thriller television series How To Get Away With Murder, appearing in ten episodes throughout the series, beginning her role in season two of the show and concluding it in the series finale.